Russia's Watcom shopping index ends 2019 on five-year high as consumption recovers

 “Consumer activity showed growth for the first time since 2014 in 2019, according to Watcom Shopping Index data.
 The low dynamics of commercial space commissioning, as well as other factors, contributed to shopping index growth in Moscow in the third quarter by 5.2%.
 In Russia on the whole it grew by 1.1%, and as a result, for the whole year the whole country was down by 0.7%,” Watcom Group general director Roman Skorokhodov said.

-The index is a real-time measurement of the foot traffic in Moscow’s leading shopping malls that makes use of face recognition technology and mall security cameras.
+The index is a real-time measurement of the foot traffic in Moscow’s leading shopping malls that makes use of 3D counters.

 Skorokhodov says that attitudes have changed and consumers are saving less and have switched to “careful consumption” mode.
 At the same time, the leading retails are running non-stop promotions, cash-back schemes and have been investing in entertainment in shopping centres to pull the punters in.
 Trips to the mall probably got a fillip from the unsually cold summer in 2019 as well, speculates Skorokhodov.